jsdoc-type-pratt-parser/jsdoc-type-pratt-parser/README.md

 Tests Status
 ------------

 This parser runs most tests of https://github.com/hegemonic/catharsis and of https://github.com/jsdoctypeparser/jsdoctypeparser.
 It compares the results of the different parsing libraries.
 If you want to find out where the output differs, look in the tests for the comments `// This seems to be an error of ...` or the `differ` keyword which indicates that differing results are produced.

 It adds an increasing number of tests on its own, especially the tests to assure the differences between the modes.

-The current status can be checked in the github action results: https://github.com/simonseyock/jsdoc-type-pratt-parser/actions

 API Documentation
 -----------------